ThymeLy/100DaysofML/studyNotes/googleMLcrashCourse.md

 #### Sampling bias: Proper randomization is not used during data collection.
 EXAMPLE: A model is trained to predict future sales of a new product based on phone surveys conducted with a sample of consumers who bought the product and with a sample of consumers who bought a competing product.
 Instead of randomly targeting consumers, the surveyer chose the first 200 consumers that responded to an email, who might have been more enthusiastic about the product than average purchasers.

-####Group Attribution Bias
+#### Group Attribution Bias
 Group attribution bias is a tendency to generalize what is true of individuals to an entire group to which they belong.
 Two key manifestations of this bias are:
 	*
 In-group bias: A preference for members of a group to which you also belong, or for characteristics that you also share.

 EXAMPLE: Two engineers training a résumé-screening model for software developers are predisposed to believe that applicants who attended the same computer-science academy as they both did are more qualified for the role.
-	*

 #### Out-group homogeneity bias: A tendency to stereotype individual members of a group to which you do not belong, or to see their characteristics as more uniform.

-EXAMPLE: Two engineers training a résumé-screening model for software developers are predisposed to believe that all applicants who did not attend a computer-science academy do not have sufficient expertise for the role.Implicit Bias
+EXAMPLE: Two engineers training a résumé-screening model for software developers are predisposed to believe that all applicants who did not attend a computer-science academy do not have sufficient expertise for the role.

+#### Implicit Bias
-#### Implicit bias occurs when assumptions are made based on one's own mental models and personal experiences that do not necessarily apply more generally.
+Implicit bias occurs when assumptions are made based on one's own mental models and personal experiences that do not necessarily apply more generally.
 EXAMPLE: An engineer training a gesture-recognition model uses a head shake as a feature to indicate a person is communicating the word "no." However, in some regions of the world, a head shake actually signifies "yes."

 A common form of implicit bias is confirmation bias, where model builders unconsciously process data in ways that affirm preexisting beliefs and hypotheses.
 In some cases, a model builder may actually keep training a model until it produces a result that aligns with their original hypothesis; this is called experimenter's bias.
 EXAMPLE: An engineer is building a model that predicts aggressiveness in dogs based on a variety of features (height, weight, breed, environment).
 The engineer had an unpleasant encounter with a hyperactive toy poodle as a child, and ever since has associated the breed with aggression.
 When the trained model predicted most toy poodles to be relatively docile, the engineer retrained the model several more times until it produced a result showing smaller poodles to be more violent.